stammy/focal-point/README.md

 ## 12x12 Grid

-An image is represented in a grid of 12x12 units, and you can locate the general focal point of each image using CSS classnames.
+An image is represented in a grid of 12x12 units (no matter what its natural dimensions are), and you can locate the general focal point of each image using CSS classnames.
 I use the term "general" focal point because this framework is not built around exact pixels and cropping to strict dimensions.
 Instead it uses relative positioning to __narrow in on general areas of an image__ in an effort to crop and resize with a simple and quick markup change.
 If you need to crop, resize and rotate images to exact pixel-perfect dimensions for exact breakpoints then this framework may not be for you.

 Web authors can either use default settings to crop and resize images which centers in on the image, or can specify an image's general focal point.
 By controlling web authoring in markup, this puts content editors in control of how content images render as responsive webpages adjust to the display.